 But God inspired a more complete answer that shows the dramatic difference between the life of an animal and the life of a human being.
 Solomon used the Hebrew word ruach three times.
 This word has two distinctly different meanings: “breath” and “spirit.”
 The King James translators rendered it “breath” in the first place it appears: “Yea, they have all one breath” (verse 19).

 The Hebrew word is also used twice in verse 21, where the translators chose to use the English word “spirit.”
 But notice the contrast that God inspired between the end of an animal’s life and that of a human being.
-The spirit of man goes upward upon death, while the spirit of an animal goes down to the ground.
+Solomon wrote, “Who knows the spirit of the sons of men, which goes upward, and the spirit of the animal, which goes down to the earth?”
 The implication is that at death the “spirit of man” returns to God; the breath (in the case of animals) just expires.

 God inspired Job to show that a human being has both a spirit and breath (Job 32:8).
 Yet the Bible reveals nothing comparable about animals.